Škoda Yeti: Concepts

 Škoda Auto created two concepts, the Yeti I (a blue SUV) shown at the 2005 Geneva Motor Show and the Yeti II (an orange convertible with a combination of hardtop and canvas), shown at the 2005 Frankfurt Motor Show.

 In 2014, Škoda Auto presented the Yeti Xtreme at the Wörthersee annual meeting in Austria, with the concept having a matte dark gray body color with yellow elements such as the rims and roof.

 In October 2022, Škoda Auto issued a press release about the Yeti, also showing its concepts.
 Among them is the Yeti Pickup, a never-before-seen and never-made-to-production prototype built in 2012-2013, with the rear end including the axle and suspension from the third-generation Volkswagen Caddy Max.

 Successor

 The German magazine Auto Bild first presented a graphical rendering of the presumed new model.
 The news was confirmed by the Skoda chairman Bernhard Maier.
-It would reportedly take inspiration from the Kodiaq, being larger and more expensive than the current model, and was based on Volkswsagen's MQB platform, the same as the SEAT Arona.
+It would reportedly take inspiration from the Kodiaq, being larger and more expensive than the current model, and was based on Volkswagen's MQB platform, the same as the SEAT Arona.

 The successor to the Yeti was officially announced as the Karoq, and was announced publicly at the Frankfurt Motor Show in 2017.
 It was released in late 2017.